 All margin is posted in Bitcoin, that means traders can go long or short this contract using only Bitcoin.
 The LTC futures contracts feature a leverage of up to 33x.

 For example, to buy 10 Bitcoin worth of contracts, you will only require 0.3 Bitcoin of Initial Margin.

-The LTC futures contracts settle on the .LTCXBT30M Index Price.
-Settlement occurs every Friday at 12:00 UTC.
+The LTC futures contracts settle on the .BLTCXBT30M Index Price.
+Settlement will occur on the last Friday of the Settlement Month.

 A trader wants to goes long 10 XBT of LTC futures contracts.
-LTC7D (the weekly LTC futures contract) trades at 0.0200 XBT.
+LTCU20 (the LTC futures contract expiring in September 2020) trades at 0.0050 XBT.
 As the leverage is 33x, the trader only needs 0.3 XBT of margin for this trade.